h-2/radr/implementation_status_and_features.md

 `-` means property is lost<br>
 `=` means property is preserved<br>
 `+` means property is gained (this is rare)<br>
-Encircled symbols indicate differences from the standard library adaptors
+Encircled symbols or categories in () indicate differences from the standard library adaptors